godotengine/godot-demo-projects/2d/pong/README.md

 Renderer: Compatibility

+Check out this demo on the Asset Store: https://store.godotengine.org/asset/godot-foundation/pong-with-gdscript-demo/

 > [!NOTE]
 >
 > There is a C# version available [here](https://github.com/godotengine/godot-demo-projects/tree/master/mono/pong).

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/2728

 ## How does it work?